ClaytonONeill/Project_2/README.md

 ### Struggles

-Making sure that the routes were communicating well, that each variable and key value was named consistantly throgh out my file structure was a bit rocky at times.
+Making sure that the routes were communicating well, that each variable and key value was named consistantly through out my file structure was a bit rocky at times.
 I would have loved to have added a bit more capability to the site, the pictures look a little weird as they are resized and squashed/stretched.
 Incorporating more information about the place of purchase or a link to each brewery